 Yala Safari Sri Lanka: We take 2 incredible game drives into Yala national park, Sri Lanka.
-We go glamping & safari in style!
+We give backpacking in Sri Lanka a break to go glamping & safari in style!

 Suddenly, without warning, a sloth bear lumbered at high speed straight across the dirt road in front of us.
 Carrying two cubs on her back, she dove through the undergrowth on the other side of the track.

 Seconds later, she appeared from the bushes, without the cubs.
 She kept running.
 A few moments passed, and the cubs emerged, moving swiftly after her.
 It was a flash of fur.
 Then it was over.

 Sloth bears are an incredibly rare sighting in Yala national park, Sri Lanka.
 As our guide Dilanka told us “A sloth bear sighting is worth 5 leopards”.
 We’d been truly fortunate to see a bear at all, and to see her carrying two cubs, we’d probably had one of the luckiest sightings of the week.

 Luck is part of the essence of safari.
 A good guide knows the best places to get wildlife sightings.
 But it’s still down to the animals to turn up.

 Taking a safari has been on our bucket list for some time.
 When most people think of safari, they think of Africa.
 But Yala national park has plenty of unique wildlife to offer the keen naturalist.
 Leopards and sloth bears are the big names.
 But Asian elephants, crocodiles and more would be sighted during our two day safari with Noel Rodrigo’s Leopard Safaris.

 Starting the safari you feel overwhelmed by anticipation.
 It’s an exciting trip into the unknown.
 Always on edge, waiting for that sudden burst of excitement where something extraordinary may be sighted.
 Being ready with binoculars and cameras for those vital seconds to get the perfect view.